westbrookdaniel/website/posts/audit-react-performance.md

 ---
-title: 'Auditing React Performance'
+title: "Auditing React Performance"
-description: 'How to use the React DevTools Profiler'
+description: "How to use the React DevTools Profiler"
-date: '2022-05-20T11:14:14.642Z'
+date: "2022-05-20T11:14:14.642Z"
 snippet: "Finding what's making your react app slow can be hard, but hopefully, I can give provide some tools and places you can look to improve your performance with less hassle.
 There are three main tools I always use when debugging performance..."
 ---